Chichester Cathedral: Art and popular culture

 The cathedral has been the subject of a number of depictions in art, literature, and television media.
 Its spire and towers are visible in the 1828 painting, Chichester Canal, by J. M. W. Turner.
 It is also speculated, by Eric Shanes, that Chichester Cathedral is the subject of one of Turner's colour studies for Picturesque Views in England and Wales.
 In 1833, Joseph Francis Gilbert produced an oil painting of the cathedral, showing the surrounding cityscape.
 It was collected by Paul Mellon and gifted to the Yale Center for British Art, which he established, in 1966.
 John Constable completed his own watercolour of the cathedral in 1824, now located in the Victoria and Albert Museum in London.

+Leonard Bernstein's Chichester Psalms was commissioned for the 1965 Southern Cathedrals Festival at Chichester Cathedral by the cathedral's Dean, Walter Hussey, although the premiere of the piece was in New York City.

 The building and grounds are occasionally used as a film location.
 Credits include Rumpole of the Bailey (s05e03) as "Lawnchester Cathedral", The Ruth Rendell Mysteries (s10e08) as "Marchester Cathedral", and Rosemary & Thyme (s03e02) as "Wellminster Cathedral".

 Chichester Cathedral is referenced in s01e10 of Monty Python's Flying Circus: one of Ron Obvious's tasks to gain public fame involves eating the cathedral.
 He is shown brushing his teeth, putting on a bib, and flexing his jaws, before biting into the corner of the cathedral and breaking his jaw.